c-grigsby/c-grigsby/README.md

   </a>
 </div>

 Machine Learning Engineer with a background in full-stack software development.
-Graduate student at Georgia Tech 🐝 pursuing an MSCS degree with a Machine Learning specialization.
+Pursuing an M.S. in Computer Science at Georgia Tech specializing in Machine Learning.

 🌎 Open to collaborating on progressive and innovative projects